What is the covenant for a kingdom that Jesus made with his

 said in your tongue, in your Bible?
 Does God "make" or "give" a covenant?
 Did Jesus "make"

-a covenant with his disciples, or "give" them the kingdom?
+a covenant with his disciples, or assure them that they will receive the kingdom?

 ** Although appearing to be different to someone not familiar with the